ajeydudhe/facile-mock/README.md

 **WORK IN PROGRESS** Work in progress.

 **facile-mock** is a simple mocking library for [**BrowserMobProxy**](https://github.com/lightbody/browsermob-proxy) to allow mocking the http requests in the tests.
-It allows running a given test as both unit test and integration test where in case of integration test the mocking will be skipped.
+It allows running a given test with given scope as unit test or integration test.
+In case of the scope as integration test the mocking will be skipped altogether and run against actual server.

 ## Adding the library reference
 Add the maven dependency to your pom.xml as follows: